-Meanwhile, our already abysmal positioning vis-à-vis our national peers has worsened …
+Meanwhile, our already abysmal positioning vis-à-vis our national peers worsened last month …

 When McMaster was sworn in, South Carolina had the eighth-worst labor participation rate in America at 58.7 percent.
-This month, it had the third-worst rate – ahead of only Mississippi and West Virginia.
+In October, it had the third-worst rate – ahead of only Mississippi and West Virginia.

 Nationally, labor participation climbed by 0.2 percent to 62.9 percent in October – putting it right where it was when U.S. president Donald Trump took office.